hsunami10/fastapi-postgresql-starter/backend/README.md

 3. Run `itermocil dev` -- which should successfully attach to running docker containers!

 **Note:** there won't be any output because `docker compose attach` only shows ongoing output.

+### Settings

+1. Go to iTerm2 → Preferences
+2. in Profiles, change:
+   - Basics

 ### Troubleshooting